-The following virtual media types are supported for Windows, Mac and LinuxTM clients:
+The following virtual media types are supported for Windows, Mac and Linux clients when using AKC and VKC/VKCS.

 - Internal and external hard drives

 - Internal and USB-mounted CD and DVD drives

 - USB mass storage devices

 - PC hard drives

 - ISO images (disk images)

 - ISO9660 is the standard supported.
 However, other ISO standards can be used.